 Wouldn’t it be nice to be able to predict the future?
 Unfortunately, not many of us can – well at least with any certainty, anyhow.
 They say the only certainty in life is change… but that doesn’t mean you can’t take an educated guess about what’s coming your way.
-So sit back, relax and take a load off while we run through the most likely marketing trends of 2017, collated from the wisdom of the web.
+So sit back, relax and take a load off.
+Here are the most likely marketing trends of 2017.

 1. The Future of Advertising is Native

 Native advertising is poised to take the world by storm in 2017, say certain of those in the know – and they are backed with a range of stats to indicate that they may well be right.
 Current estimates are that native advertising will drive almost three-quarters of all advertising revenue by 2021, based on data reported by Business Insider.

 Native advertising is the practice of placing advertising within ‘natural’ frames of reference for the viewer.
 It's where the advertising adopts and extends elements of the setting in which it is placed.
 The result is a much more natural form of advertising.

 No doubt you’ll be seeing it in a setting very close to you shortly.
 Keep a lookout and see if you can spot some good examples.